For Old Time's Sake Part 1 Of 3

-"Okay, okay," I said in a gentler tone.
-"We'll head-" A loud roar from the right side of me stopped my sentence and I cried out in fear as I turned, seeing only a flash of red in front of me.
-I was tackled hard to the ground, screaming in fright.
-A wet, sticky, disgusting feeling came over my face and I yelled out in disgust.
+“Okay, okay,” I said in a gentler tone.
+“We’ll head-” A loud roar from the right of me stopped my sentence and I screamed as I turned, seeing only a flash of red.
+I was tackled hard to the ground, still screaming in horror, trying to see my attacker.
+A wet, sticky feeling came over my face and I grunted in disgust.
 Struggling underneath the sickening feeling on my face, I reached up and pushed against it, looking right into the face of the thing above me.
-"CHARIZARD!"
-I shouted in shock.
+“CHARIZARD!!!!!”
+I uttered in disbelief.

-An enormous dragon stood near me, its head in my face, its tongue repeatedly wiping the right side of my cheek, slobbering over me.
+An enormous dragon stood over me, its head in my face, its tongue repeatedly wiping the right side of my cheek, slobbering over me.

 It was my Charizard!
 My very first Pokemon, once a Charmander so long ago, fully evolved during our travels together!
 This had to be my Pokemon!

-I wrapped my arms around his neck and hugged him tightly, tears filling my eyes and uncontrollably running down my cheeks, and he let out a deep purr in reaction, nuzzling his head against my face, his large tears dripping onto me.
+I wrapped my arms around his neck tightly, tears filling my eyes and uncontrollably running down my cheeks, and he let out a deep purr in response, nuzzling his head against my face, his large tears dripping onto me.

-"Rotom got a hold of him," June said, looking down at us, smiling.
-"I told it to collect all of your Pokemon, but I guess it couldn't find the others.
-This was all it got."
+“Rotom got a hold of him,” June smiled at us.
+“I told it to collect all of your Pokemon, but I guess it couldn’t find the others.
+This was all it got.”

-I didn't let go of Charizard, but I looked up at June, my smile fading.
-"Primeape?
+I didn’t let go of Charizard and looked up at June, my smile fading.
+“Primeape?
 Weepinbell?
 I heard they were back from the Pokemon Center!
-They should've been there!
+They should’ve been there!
 And the other Pokemon who have been staying with Prof. Oak!
-They should be fine!"
+They should be fine!”

-June turned in surprise.
-"There you are!" she smiled.
-She turned back to me, her smile fading.
-"I'm so sorry, Gary.
+“There you are!”
+June smiled.
+She turned back to me, worry on her face.
+“I’m so sorry, Gary.
 I told Rotom to check carefully.
 I sent it out early this morning, when I was sure all of the Pokemon would be outside, getting breakfast.
-Perhaps I should have waited a bit longer."
+Perhaps I should have waited a bit longer.”
 She turned to Rotom.
-"Are you sure you couldn't find any of Gary's other Pokemon?
-I know I had you on a rushed timeframe, but was Charizard all you found?"
+“Are you sure you couldn’t find any of Gary’s other Pokemon?
+I know I had you on a rushed timeframe, but was Charizard all you found?”

 Rotom had a serious look on its face as it nodded quickly.

-June sighed and turned back to me, a sad look on her face.
-"I'm really sorry, Gary."
+June sighed and turned back to me.
+“I’m really sorry, Gary.”

-"It's fine," I replied, rubbing Charizard's head as I looked at him, smiling, still crying with joy from having spent so long without seeing him.
+“It’s fine,” I replied, rubbing Charizard’s head, still crying with joy from having gone so long without seeing him.

-Charizard let out several grunts repeatedly, pushing hard against my face with his own, showing affection.
+Charizard let out several grunts repeatedly, pushing hard against my face with his own, showing teary affection.

-"Gary!"
-June said suddenly, grabbing my wrist and pulling me up to my feet.
-"If Rotom is here, we have to go!"
-She yanked me hard and we ran, Rotom leading the way, and soon after, Charizard taking flight, flying next to Rotom.
+“Gary!”
+June suddenly grabbed my wrist and pulled me up to my feet.
+“If Rotom is here, we have to go!”
+She yanked hard and we were on the move again, Rotom leading the way, and soon after, Charizard taking flight, flying next to Rotom.

-"June, what direction is Johto?"
-I asked, keeping my joyful eyes on Charizard.
+“June, what direction is Johto?”
+I asked, keeping my delighted eyes on Charizard.

 June didn’t answer.
 She just stopped out of nowhere.

-I ran past her before realizing she had stopped and was pulled back by her tight grasp on my wrist, gasping in surprise.
+I ran past her and gasped as I was pulled back by her tight grasp on my wrist.